-Orlando nightclub gunman’s wife charged over ties to attack
+Orlando nightclub gunman’s wife charged

 San Francisco — The widow of the Orlando nightclub gunman has been charged with helping her husband in the months leading up to the June massacre that left 49 people dead, according to an indictment unsealed Tuesday.